 - Effectiveness-Are the objectives of each party sustainable?
 Is no net loss of habitat or biological function possible on a sustainable basis?
 What are the habitat costs and benefits of each alternative? - Physical Feasibility-Are prior water rights and existing water uses maintained?
 Are reservoir purposes maintained?
-Is enough water available? - Risk-How often does an alternative lead to a failure of the biological system?
+Is enough water available for instream resource values and potential future out-of-stream uses? - Risk-How often does an alternative lead to a failure of the biological system?
 Is the failure reversible?
 Can contingency plans be developed? - Economics-What are the costs and benefits of each alternative?
 Are existing water rights affected?
 Are values associated with reasonable future water uses accounted for?